What is the salary of a gunsmith?

-A. The average annual salary for a skilled gunsmith can vary based on experience, location and more.
-Payscale reports the average hourly pay of a gunsmith to be $16.66 per hour, with a yearly salary of around $39,653.²
+The average annual salary for a skilled gunsmith can vary based on experience, location and other factors.
+Payscale reports the average hourly pay of a gunsmith to be $16.81 per hour or $40,486 per year.*

-Q. How long do you have to go to school to be a Gunsmith?
+How long do you have to go to school to be a gunsmith?

-A. Training to become a Gunsmith with Penn Foster can take as little as 3 months, though formal education isn’t necessary to secure a job in the field.
-However, documented and verified training as well as a high school diploma can help you stand out among other applicants when applying for open opportunities as a Gunsmith.
+Training to become a gunsmith with Penn Foster can take as little as 5 months, though formal education isn’t necessary to secure a job in the field.
+However, documented and verified training as well as a high school diploma can help you stand out among other applicants when applying for open opportunities as a gunsmith.

-A. With an estimated 393 million legally-owned firearms in the United States, skilled Gunsmiths are needed to repair, maintain and update parts for safety.
-With firearms, regular upkeep is necessary and Gunsmiths are vital to keeping owners and others safe by using their knowledge to ensure all parts are in working order, without risk of faulty mechanics.
+With an estimated 393 million legally-owned firearms in the United States, skilled gunsmiths are needed to repair, maintain and update parts for safety.
+With firearms, regular upkeep is necessary and gunsmiths are vital to keeping owners and others safe by using their knowledge to ensure all parts are in working order, without risk of faulty mechanics..

-Q. Do I need an FFA to become a Gunsmith?
+Do I need an FFA to become a gunsmith?

-A. An FFA is also known as an FFL, which stands for Federal Firearms License.
-A Gunsmith is required to have an FFL if they plan to profit or make a living buying, selling and repairing firearms.
+An FFA is also known as an FFL, which stands for Federal Firearms License.
+A gunsmith is required to have an FFL if they plan to profit or make a living buying, selling, and repairing firearms.
 The fee for obtaining an FFL is $200 and is good for 3 years.
 You may also be required to undergo a background check.

-Q. What skills do you need to be a Gunsmith?
+What skills do you need to become a gunsmith?

 Gunsmiths work with small parts on a regular basis and must follow federal laws regarding firearms, meaning attention to detail is a must.
 An effective gunsmith is also one who is able to perform detailed metalwork, has a familiarity with various tools used in the field, and is interested in how firearms work from the inside out.